jpcposth/SneakerApplication/README.md

 ## Updating a Sneaker

 1. Click on the sneaker you want to update in the "Collection" screen.
-2. Change in the updated information for the sneaker in the provided fields.
+2. Change the sneaker details.
+For the date click the calender
 3. Click the "Update" button.
 4. Confirm the update in the displayed confirmation dialog.